You may feel perfectly healthy and wonder why you’d need a blood thinner for AFib.

 During the procedure, your doctor will numb an area on your chest and insert two catheters through punctures in your skin.
 This means less pain and faster recovery time versus what you might experience with more serious surgery.

-Ask your doctor if the LARIAT procedure may help you go off blood thinners and reduce your risk of stroke.
+Ask your doctor if the LARIAT procedure may help you discontinue taking blood thinners and reduce your risk of stroke.
 You might also want to find out if implants and other alternative procedures are covered by your insurance, as they may be costly otherwise.